-Welcome to a therapeutic space created for you- where your story is honored, your struggles are acknowledged, and your healing is nurtured.
+Welcome to a therapeutic space where your story is honored, your struggles are acknowledged, and your healing is nurtured.

 Jennifer Garrido Santos MA, LMFT, LICSW

-Trauma isn’t always a single event—it can also come from experiences that were chronic, subtle, or relational in nature.
-It can begin in childhood or unfold over time through experiences of feeling unseen, unsupported, or unsafe.
-As trauma expert and author Gabor Maté says, “Trauma is not what happens to you, it’s what happens inside you.”
-Whether loud or quiet, trauma shapes how we experience ourselves and the world around us.
-You might not think of your story as “trauma,” but if you find yourself constantly bracing for something to go wrong, feeling overwhelmed by emotions (or disconnected from them), or stuck in painful relational patterns, you may be carrying more than you realize.
+Trauma isn’t always a single, dramatic event.
+Often, it is subtle, chronic, or relational—unfolding over time through moments of feeling unseen, unsupported, or unsafe, especially in early relationships.
+As physician and author Gabor Maté writes, “Trauma is not what happens to you, it’s what happens inside you.”
+These experiences—whether loud or quiet—can shape how we relate to ourselves, others, and the world around us.
+You may not think of your story as “trauma,” yet notice patterns such as bracing for something to go wrong, feeling overwhelmed by emotions—or disconnected from them—or finding yourself stuck in painful relational dynamics.

-Healing from trauma is not about “fixing” yourself—it’s about gently reclaiming your inner wisdom, restoring a sense of safety in your body and relationships, and learning new ways of being that feel aligned, empowered, and whole.
-Together, we’ll work at your pace, honoring both the resilience you’ve already built and the transformation you’re ready to embrace.
+I offer a space where you can safely explore your story and reconnect with parts of yourself that have been hidden or hurt, especially as you navigate the echoes of past experiences, attachment wounds, relational injuries, or generational patterns.
+This work gently supports shifting long-standing patterns from the inside out by reclaiming inner wisdom, restoring a sense of safety in your body and relationships, and learning new ways of being that feel aligned, empowered, and whole.
+We’ll move at your pace, honoring both the resilience you’ve already built and the growth you’re ready to embrace.

 Offering Therapy that Addresses the Intersection of Trauma and…